SDTC-CPMed/scDrugPrio/README.md

 ### Input data

-scRNA-seq data for the antigen-induced arthritis mouse model of rheumatoid arthritis can be at [Gene Expression Omnibus](https://www.ncbi.nlm.nih.gov/geo/) (GEO) using accessionnumber GSE193536.
+scRNA-seq data for the antigen-induced arthritis mouse model of rheumatoid arthritis can be downloaded from [Gene Expression Omnibus](https://www.ncbi.nlm.nih.gov/geo/) (GEO) using accessionnumber GSE193536.

 scRNA-seq data for multiple sclerosis patients were retrieved from GEO (GSE138266)[^1]